Skip to content

 ACH

-Custodial state agency
+Custodial agency

 The agency that sets up and maintains a payee’s direct deposit account information in TINS.